nodejs/node/doc/api/esm.md

 * Returns: {string}

 Provides a module-relative resolution function scoped to each module, returning the URL string.
-In alignment with browser behaviour, this now returns synchronously.
+In alignment with browser behavior, this now returns synchronously.

 > **Caveat** This can result in synchronous file-system operations, which
-> can impact performance.
+> can impact performance similarly to `require.resolve`.

 <!-- eslint-skip -->